 Like Adidas, Nike has been a famous brand for decades already, but it became specialized for skating in the early 2000s.

 Combining minimalism, uniqueness, and aesthetics, I think Nike has the best mix of qualities.
 One example is the Nike SB Janoski, which has a low-profile but aesthetic finish.
+You can find more skate shoes from this brand here!

 Ask skateboarders about their experience with this brand, and many of them will affirm how the rubber outsoles give them quality rides.
 Nike has these herringbone tread patterns that yield sufficient grip and make turning smooth.